hasi03/Trajectory-Optimization/README.md

 ## Overview
 This project is focused on solving the orbital equations of motion for the Henon-Heiles system, a classic problem in astrophysics and chaos theory.
+These equations of motions are not analytically solvable.
 We employ three different numerical methods to integrate these equations and present visual comparisons of the results.
+Also we explore how different initial conditions changes the satellite's orbits.

 ## Methods Used
 - **Verlet Integration**: A simple yet powerful method for integrating Newton's equations of motion, which is particularly useful for conservative systems.